authzforce/authzen/README.md

 ### Using the executable JAR

-Get the [latest executable jar](https://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-restful-pdp-cxf-spring-boot-server/) from Maven Central with groupId/artifactId = `org.ow2.authzforce`/`authzforce-authzen-pdp-server`.
+Get the latest release's **(First release planned in June 2024!)** [executable JAR](https://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-authzen-pdp-server/) from Maven Central with groupId/artifactId = `org.ow2.authzforce`/`authzforce-authzen-pdp-server`; or build it from the source by running `mvn install` (the JAR will be located in `pdp-server/target` folder).
 The name of the JAR is `authzforce-authzen-pdp-server-M.m.p.jar` (replace `M.m.p` with the latest version).

 Make sure it is executable (replace `M.m.p` with the current version):